mattyoung101/tamara/papers/thesis/pages/chapters/lit_review.typ

 higher coverage of a target program much more efficiently.

-Although these techniques are typically used for software projects, they can also be useful for hardware, particularly for EDA tools; given that Verilog is more or less just another programming language.
-RTL fuzzing is an emerging technique that can be useful to generate large-scale coverage of Verilog design files for EDA tools.
-Herklotz @Herklotz2020 describes "Verismith", a tool capable of generating random and correct Verilog RTL.
+Although these techniques are typically used for software projects, they can also be useful for hardware, given that Verilog is more or less just another programming language.
+RTL fuzzing is an emerging technique that can be used to generate large-scale coverage of Verilog design files for EDA tools.
+Herklotz
+@Herklotz2020 describes "Verismith", a tool capable of generating random and correct Verilog RTL.
 This is useful for TaMaRa verification, because it allows us to investigate _en masse_ whether the tool changes the behaviour of the underlying circuit.
 It also allows us to quickly find, reproduce, minimise and fix challenging designs, which should hopefully lead to a more reliable algorithm with better coverage of industry-standard designs.